-Table 11. - Comparison of Teaching Styles For Associate Teachers who Indicated Student
+Table 11. - Comparison of Teaching Styles For Associate Teachers who Indicated Student Teacher Conformity

-Teacher Conformity

-Associate Teacher Teaching Style Student Teacher Teaching Style Number of Identified Combination Percentage of Identified Combination traditional traditional 8 29.6 combination of traditional / innovative combination of traditional / innovative 4 14.8 combination of traditional / innovative traditional 4 14.8 combination of traditional / innovative innovative 3 11.1 combination of many styles traditional 2 7.4 innovative innovative 1 3.7 combination of many styles combination of traditional / innovative 1 3.7 innovative traditional 3 11.1 structured combination of traditional / innovative 1 3.7
+Associate Teacher Teaching Style Student Teacher Teaching Style Number of Identified Combination Percentage of Identified Combination traditional traditional 8 29.6 combination of traditional / innovative combination of traditional / innovative 4 14.8 combination of traditional / innovative traditional 4 14.8 combination of traditional / innovative innovative 3 11.1 combination of many styles traditional 2 7.4 innovative innovative 1 3.7 combination of many styles combination of traditional / innovative 1 3.7 innovative traditional 3 11.1 structured combination of traditional / innovative 11 3.7

 When the responses between associate teachers and student teachers teaching styles were compared, it was expected that those who stated that their student teachers conformed during the practicum would have selected similar styles compared to their student teachers.
 Most associate teachers who had a student teachers who conformed chose similar teaching styles, some with slight variations except 4 associate teachers.
-These participants indicated that their student teachers used a similar style but they choose different teaching styles to describe themselves and their student teacher.
+These participants indicated that their student their student teacher.
 Four associate teachers who indicated that their student teachers conformed picked different teaching styles, three of these were innovative associate teachers while their student teachers were traditional.
 These participants may not have wanted to implicate themselves as traditional teachers, it was possible that innovation was seen as an attribute.
 It was also possible that these student teachers didn't actually conform.
 The results for the group of student teachers who did not conform are summarized in Table 12.

-Table 12 Comparison of Teaching Styles for Associate Teachers who Indicated Student Teacher Nonconformity
+Table 12. - Comparison of Teaching Styles for Associate Teachers who Indicated Student Teacher Nonconformity

-Associate Teacher Teaching Style Student Teacher Teaching Style Number of Identified Combination Percentage of Identified Combination combination of traditional / innovative traditional 2 25 traditional & self-discovery traditional 11 12.5 innovative traditional 3 37.5 traditional innovative 11 12.5 self-discovery traditional 1 12.5
+Associate Teacher Teaching Style Student Teacher Teaching Style Number of Identified Combination Percentage of Identified Combination combination of traditional / innovative traditional 2 25 traditional & self-discovery traditional 1 12.5 innovative traditional 3 37.5 traditional innovative 11 12.5 self-discovery traditional 1 12.5